aghilish/k8s-api/slides.md

 * **Controllers & Operators** - Watches for resource changes and reconcile the drift between actual and desired state.
 </div>
 <!--
-The Kubernetes API is structured into several components.
-The API Server, also known as kube-apiserver, is the main entry point for requests.
-It handles all incoming API requests and validates them.
-The etcd component is the persistent storage for the cluster state.
-Admission Controllers validate and modify requests, while Controllers and Operators watch for resource changes and reconcile the drift between the actual and desired state.
+The Kubernetes API is the core mechanism for interacting with a Kubernetes cluster.
+It provides several key functionalities: 1.
+Declarative configuration of resources.
+2. Communication between components.
+3. RESTful interface for automation.
+4. Authentication and Authorization mechanisms.
+The Kubernetes API is structured into several components: 1. **API Server (`kube-apiserver`)** - This is the main entry point for requests.
+2. **Etcd** - This component serves as the persistent storage for the cluster state.
+3. **Admission Controllers** - These validate and modify requests.
+4. **Controllers & Operators** - These watch for resource changes and reconcile the drift between the actual and desired state.
+Understanding these components is crucial for effectively managing and interacting with a Kubernetes cluster.
 -->
 ---
 layout: center